Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

     -   Allows the block to respond to redstone power via custom components.
     -   Contains `min_power` which determines the minimum power level (0-15) required to trigger the `onRedstoneUpdate` custom component event hook.
     -   Contains `propogates_power` which determines whether this block conducts redstone power to adjacent blocks.
-        -   Note that the spelling of this parameter is incorrect (it corrected to `propagates_power` in 1.26.0).
+        -   Note that the spelling of this parameter is incorrect (it is corrected to `propagates_power` in 1.26.0).
         -   This parameter is set to `false`{lang=json} by default and overrides the `redstone_conductor` parameter of the [redstone conductivity](/blocks/block-components#redstone-conductivity).
             -   This allows the block to unintuitively have properties of a redstone conductor while not actually conducting redstone.
 -   Added `minecraft:support`